MaxCunningham19/legal_spellcheck/client/src/data/README.md

     #### curl -X POST -H 'Content-Type: application/json' --data "@client/src/data/FILENAME.json" localhost:8080/api/documents/ > debug.html

 4. Refresh the browser page you've opened previously.
 You should see your file uploaded to the page.

+For more information regarding docker setup and running servers, please refer to the documentation provided in ~/docker/README.md